saladinProcrastinator/rhddx/README.md

 &nbsp;

 **Universal Code Block**
-The Universal Code Block provides visual context for the genesis of the Red Hat Developer mark.
+The Universal Code Block provides visual context for the story behind the Red Hat Developer mark.
 When the mark needs background texture or additional visual support, the Universal Code Block should be used if possible.
-When at scale, the mark should be placed on top of the Universal Code Block like a puzzle piece (shown below), but the Universal Code Block can also be blown up or sized down as a layered textural element.
+When at scale, the mark should be placed on top of the Universal Code Block like a puzzle piece (shown below), but the Universal Code Block can also be blown up or sized down as a layered textural element. </br>

+The Universal Code Block should always be left aligned, to communicate that it is an abstraction of code.
+It can be indented in sections to further communicate this idea, but it doesn't have to be.
+The Universal Code Block should be grayscale when the logo is present, but can be colorful if it is being used as a stand-alone visual element.
 <a href="https://github.com/redhat-developer/design-manual/blob/master/RHD%20Visual%20Elements/RHD%20Universal%20Code%20Block/RHD_universal_code_block_logo_lockup.svg"><img src="https://github.com/redhat-developer/design-manual/blob/master/RHD%20Visual%20Elements/RHD%20Universal%20Code%20Block/RHD_universal_code_block_logo_lockup.svg" width="800"></a>

 | Name   | SVG    | PNG     |